influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 The `sigma` based alert above can also be adapted for working with batch data.
 Play around and get comfortable with updating, testing, and running tasks in Kapacitor.

-## Load tasks with the Kapacitor daemon
+## Load tasks with Kapacitor

-To load tasks and task templates directly with the Kapacitor daemon when it boots, save TICKscripts in a _load_ directory specified in `kapacitor.conf`.
+To load a task with Kapacitor, save the TICKscript in a _load_ directory specified in `kapacitor.conf`.
 TICKscripts must include the database and retention policy declaration `dbrp`.

 For more information, see [Load Directory](/kapacitor/v1.5/guides/load_directory/).

-### What's next?

-To explore other ways to use Kapacitor, see [Kapacitor guides](/kapacitor/v1.5/guides/).